rozek/notes-on-gundb/README.md

 ## User Handling ##

-"Users" in GunDB are actually represented by cryptographic key pairs, a concept around "aliases" allows "humans" to create and authenticate users by name.
+"[Users](https://github.com/amark/gun/wiki/User)" in GunDB are actually represented by cryptographic key pairs, "aliases" allow users to be created, looked-up and authenticated by name.
+Nodes with keys of the form `'~' + publicKey` on the outermost level build the foundation of "user spaces".
+Trying to write into the space of a given user requires a GunDB client to be authenticated as that user (which requires the proper _private_ key for the public one that builds the user space)

 ### Logging out ###